 Work Design and Job Analysis

+Job analysis is a fundamental HR practice.
 In order to drive performance effectively it is imperative to understand how work is divided in the organization.
 Over time as organizations expand, work activity can become mis-aIigned with the organization’s purpose and mission, more and more inefficiencies are inadvertently introduced .

 In a fast changing competetive environment senior management need to constantly review and realign work.
 Without structured in depth information on all job roles, work activities and the requisite capabilities they are effectively blind.